The Pros and Cons of Being a Veterinary Technician

 You won’t starve working as a vet tech, but you are likely to only make a moderate salary for your efforts.
 Even techs with specialty certification do not earn particularly large salaries.

 Long Hours and Risk of Injury

-And, many veterinary technicians work longer than the traditional 40 hour work week.
+Many veterinary technicians work longer than the traditional 40-hour work week.
 Many clinics are open on Saturdays, and some clinics are open 7 days a week.
 Emergency clinics may be staffed around the clock.
 Even in a clinic that keeps more traditional hours, there are often occasions where they are understaffed, resulting in mandatory overtime work.